K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 Libssl and sshpass will be useful for ssh connections, and git will be useful when we want to get to CI/CD.

+**Warning** : You will need Python installed on all your machines, including the ones you're going to control.
+Now that you're into it would be a good time to do it everywhere !
+I suggest also installing PIP (see below).

 #### Installing PIP
 PIP is a Python package manager and will be useful to install Ansible and manage releases and upgrades.
 Installing PIP is as easy as running this one command :
 {% highlight shell %}